-On 24 August 2017 the Supreme Court of India passed a judgment recognizing a fundamental Right to Privacy under Article 21 of the Constitution of India.
-The Telecom Regulatory Authority of India has an on-going open consultation regarding data privacy and data protection.
+On 27 July 2018, Justice Srikrishna Committee released its report and a draft personal data protection bill.
+Earlier, the Supreme Court of India had passed a judgment recognizing a fundamental Right to Privacy under Article 21 of the Constitution of India.
+The Telecom Regulatory Authority of India has released its recommendations after an open consultation regarding data privacy and data protection in the telecom sector.
 Mr. Baijayant ‘Jay’ Panda, a member of Parliament, has tabled a private member’s bill on the issue of data privacy in front of the Parliament.
-An expert committee consisting of nine members is looking into the creation of a data protection bill to be considered by the Central Government.

 Apart from these initiatives, there is the existing body of legislations that affect the right to privacy; primary among these is the Information Technology Act, 2000 and The Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 under Section 43A of this Act.
 This post is meant to provide some clarity for what each organ of the government is doing and what it means for your privacy.

 Two initiatives in the Executive are currently shaping the future of privacy in India:

 - The Telecom Regulatory Authority of India ran an open consultation on what should be the future of data privacy and data protection in our country.
 TRAI released its recommendations on 16 July 2018.
 Also available for your reading: our comments, our counter-comments and everyone's comments and counter-comments.